FAO-SID/Docker-Apps/README.md

-# Dockerized RStudio for FAO-GSP Training Activities
+# Standardized RStudio for FAO-GSP Training Activities

 Welcome to this repository, which offers a standardized Dockerized version of RStudio adapted to the trainig activities provided at FAO-GSP.
 This solution addresses common installation issues related to RStudio and its dependencies by providing a containerized environment that includes all necessary R packages.
 This approach ensures a consistent and conflict-free setup across different computing environments.